replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on November 22, 2023

 ### Bug Fixes {#bug-fixes-v2023-11-22-1}
-* Fixes an issue where the CMX kURL version displayed in the create cluster command is incorrect.
+* Fixes an issue where the compatibility matrix kURL version displayed in the `create cluster` command was incorrect.

 ## v2023.11.15-0